stolostron/deploy/README.md

 We've added a very simple `start.sh` script to make your life easier.
 If you want to deploy `OCM` the __"hard way"__ you can find the instructions for deploying `OCM` using nothing but `oc` commands [here](#manually-deploy-using-oc-commands-the-hard-way).

-0. First need to export KUBECONFIG=/path/to/some/cluster/kubeconfig

-1. Run the `start.sh` script (see )
-Options:  (Only use one at a time)
+First, you need to export KUBECONFIG=/path/to/some/cluster/kubeconfig <!--would it be accurate to state that the user is updating the Kubernetes configuration path by running the export command?-->

+1. Run the `start.sh` script.
+You have the following options (use one at a time) when you run the command:

 ```
 -t modify the YAML but exit before apply the resources
 --silent, skip all prompting, uses the previous configuration